mantisbt-plugins/mailtemplate/readme.md

 Remember that when upgrading you will need to adjust core/email_api.php again:(

 ## Remarks
-Please let me know how to further improve.....<br>
+Please let me know how to further improve.....

 Have a blast!

 ## changes

-08-10-2020	Initial version<br>
+08-10-2020	Initial version
-26-10-2020	Bugfixes<br>
+26-10-2020	Bugfixes
-25-06-2022	Added Escape funtion<br>
+25-06-2022	Added Escape funtion
-25-06-2022	Added special template for new issues<br>
-17-08-2022	Made the Escape function configurable (config_inc.php & core/email_api.php)<br>
+25-06-2022	Added special template for new issues 17-08-2022	Made the Escape function configurable (config_inc.php & core/email_api.php)
-17-08-2022	Fixed minor lay-out issues in template_api.php<br>
-14-03-2024	Added improved readme<br>
+17-08-2022	Fixed minor lay-out issues in template_api.php 14-03-2024	Added improved readme
-14-03-2024	Added sample email_api.php for MantisBT version 2.26<br>
+14-03-2024	Added sample email_api.php for MantisBT version 2.26